-When someone is going through a hard time it can make a world of difference when loving friends asks, “How can I pray for you?” without judgement.
+When someone is going through a hard time it can make a world of difference when loving friends ask, “How can I pray for you?” without judgment.
 Understanding what another person is saying requires paying close attention to what they are expressing.
 This is an important key in discerning how to pray for healing for someone else.

 Here are a few examples:

 A friend who is not feeling well has a lot of things on her mind.
 If she is nervous about an appointment, tell her, “I will pray that you will have peace during your appointment and that your doctor(s) will have insight into how to treat your illness.
 I am praying for your healing!”

 A coworker is struggling with a new medication.
 He is frustrated because he just wants to pain to stop!
 You can tell him: “I understand that you are frustrated about your different medications.
 I will pray that your body will respond to medication and that you will heal.
 I’ll also pray that your doctor(s) will help you find the right combinations to deal with your pain”.